🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ—£οΈ Freedom of Speech + 9.0 -- 15 Portugal consistently ranks very highly in global indices for freedom of the press and civil liberties.
+πŸ—£οΈ Freedom of Speech + 9.1 -- 15 Portugal ranks high globally for press freedom and civil liberties; very open society with robust legal protections.

 🌍 DIGITAL NOMAD COMMUNITY